 - You will benefit from access to the latest surveying equipment and software, including RTK GPS and terrestrial laser scanners.

-- Textbooks for semester 1 courses are included in fees; and you will attend a week long practical surveying course (included in fees).
+- You will attend a week long practical surveying course (included in fees).

 Semester 1 – 60 credits

 - Fundamentals of Geomatics GEOG5008 (20 credits)